nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Changes the model (e.g. when adding a task) and/or raise events along with the command execution.
 * Encapsulates the result of the command execution as a `CommandResult` object and passes it back to the `Ui`.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete t1")` API call.<br>
+Shown in fig 4.1 is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete t1")` API call.<br>
 <img src="images/DeleteTaskSdForLogic.png" width="800"><br><br>